3. Domain-Driven Design – Domain Model

 our system tracks securities traded only in one country, and hence in one

 currency.
-However this would be insufficient for a system that needs to track
+However, this would not be sufficient for a system that tracks

-securities traded on exchanges across multiple countries.
-This requires
+securities traded in multiple currencies.
+This situation requires specifying the

-specifying the currency along with the numeric price.
-Let's add another
+currency along with the numeric price.
+Let's add another attribute to the

 However, since price and currency code are so tightly related, let's group them